-In August 2016, the FASB issued ASU 2016-14 - Not-For-Profit Entities (Topic 958): Presentation of Financial Statements of Not-For-Profit Entities.
-The amendments in this Accounting Standards Update make improvements to the information provided in financial statements and accompanying notes of not-for-profit entities.
+In August 2016, the FASB issued Accounting Standards Update (ASU) 2016-14 - Not-For-Profit Entities (Topic 958): Presentation of Financial Statements of Not-For-Profit Entities.
 The amendments set forth the FASB's improvements to net asset classification requirements and the information presented about a not-for-profit entity's liquidity, financial performance, and cash flows.
 The amendments in the Update are effective for annual financial statements issued for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018.
 Application to interim financial statements is permitted but not required in the initial year of application.
 Early application of the amendments in the Update is permitted and applied retrospectively.
 The Christensen Fund is currently evaluating the impact of this pronouncement on its consolidated financial statements.